 The difference between a positive and a negative question can most easily be explained by how personal it is to the person being questioned.
 A positive question might be something unrelated to the person, whereas a generative question is something that refers to that individual’s strengths.
 It is personal.

-A generative question asks the person to look inside to find out how they contributed to success.
+A generative question prompts the person to reflect on their own contributions to success.
 This will naturally be inspiring.
-Inspiring people is by far the most powerful resource for any leader available.
+Inspiring people is, by far, the most powerful resource available to any leader.

 Immediate and impactful change – a story of success

-A sawmill in America, which was one of the case studies discussed in the course on Appreciative Inquiry, was one of the worst performers when it came to occupational health and safety.
+A sawmill in America, one of the case studies discussed in the course on Appreciative Inquiry, was among the worst performers in terms of occupational health and safety.
 They consistently had safety issues reported and decided to use an Appreciative Inquiry summit to improve safety at the plant.

-In preparation for the summit, they conducted one-on-one interviews with all the employees to agree on a suitable topic for the summit.
-These interviews occurred about 6 months before the summit.
+In preparation for the summit, they conducted one-on-one interviews with all employees to agree on a suitable topic for the summit.
+These interviews took place approximately six months before the summit.

-After the summit, the company compiled a report outlining the improvements and as expected, there was a gradual, and consistent, decline in reported efficiency for the entire year after the summit of about 50% that was measured.
+After the summit, the company compiled a report outlining the improvements.
+As expected, there was a gradual and consistent decline in reported efficiency for the entire year after the summit, measured at about 50%.

-It came, however, as a big surprise that the improvements happened before the summit, while employees were interviewed.
+It came, however, as a big surprise that the improvements had occurred before the summit, while employees were being interviewed.
 The change didn’t happen as a result of the summit or the subsequent improvements.
-It happened as a result of the individual interviews with all the employees.
+It occurred as a result of individual interviews with all employees.

 The change didn’t happen as a result of the summit or subsequent improvements.
-The change happened as a result of the individual appreciative interviews with all the employees.
+The change occurred as a result of individual appreciative interviews with all employees.

 What exactly is Appreciative Inquiry?

-Appreciative Inquiry uses the power of storytelling and existing strengths to envision an ideal future collaboratively.
-It consists of four distinct phases, also called the 4D approach, based on an affirmative, and carefully selected, topic.
+Appreciative inquiry leverages the power of storytelling and existing strengths to envision an ideal future collaboratively.
+It consists of four distinct phases, also called the 4D approach, based on an affirmative and carefully selected topic.

 The affirmative topic serves as the guiding north star of a desired future state throughout the inquiry process.
 It is often compiled using a mini appreciative inquiry by the key stakeholders, as in the case of the sawmill case study discussed above.